-Private actions are available in relation to damages caused by any kind of infringement of EU and national competition law by an undertaking, regardless of whether such infringement falls within the prohibition of collusive restrictive practices, such as cartels or abuses of dominant position.
+Private actions are available in relation to damages caused by any kind of infringement of EU or national competition law by an undertaking, regardless of whether the infringement falls within the prohibition of collusive restrictive practices, such as cartels or abuses of dominant position.

-The existence of a prior decision by a competition authority ascertaining the infringement is not a requirement to initiate a private antitrust claim, as the Italian legal system allows the parties to bring stand-alone actions which are mainly construed as tort actions under article 2043 ICC.
+The existence of a prior decision by a competition authority ascertaining the infringement is not a requirement to initiate a private antitrust claim as the Italian legal system allows the parties to bring stand-alone actions, which are mainly construed as tort actions under article 2043 of the Civil Code.

-As far as follow-on actions are concerned, the effect of a finding of infringement by a competition authority is expressly regulated by article 7 of the Decree.
-This provides that the decisions of the ICA and the European Commission are binding as regards national judges in relation to the finding of the competition law infringement, provided that such decisions ascertain the existence of the infringement and are final, in the sense that they cannot be subject to appeal.
+As far as follow-on actions are concerned, the effect of a finding of infringement by a competition authority is expressly regulated by article 7 of Legislative Decree of 19 January 2017, No. 3 (the Decree).
+This provides that the decisions of the Italian Competition Authority (ICA) and the European Commission are binding as regards national judges in relation to the finding of a competition law infringement, provided that the decisions ascertain the existence of the infringement and are final in the sense that they cannot be subject to appeal.

-Before the Decree, the final decisions of the ICA were considered only as a prima facie evidence of the infringement, ie, the defendants could prove the lack of infringement (see Italian Supreme Court No. 3640/2009).
+Before the Decree, the final decisions of the ICA were considered only as prima facie evidence of the infringement (ie, the defendants could prove the lack of infringement (see Italian Supreme Court No. 3640/2009)).

-Moreover, a final decision of a competition authority or a Court of another member state finding an infringement of competition law shall constitute evidence, in relation to the nature of the infringement and of its material, personal, temporal and territorial scope, which may be assessed together with other evidence.
+Moreover, a final decision by a competition authority or a court of another member state finding an infringement of competition law constitutes evidence in relation to the nature of the infringement and of its material, personal, temporal and territorial scope, which may be assessed together with other evidence.